 Filing your Companies House information online: An overview

 As is generally the rule, all firms are required to disclose their details to Companies House.
 This usually spans from yearly accounts to verification statements.
-Up until now, this information was being collected through a form that had to be filled and sent by post or through manual delivery.
-As the world gets accustomed to digital processes owing to the pandemic, firms are being encouraged to submit these details online.
+Until now, this information was being collected through a form that had to be filled and sent by post or through manual delivery.
+As the world gets accustomed to digital processes due to the pandemic, firms are encouraged to submit these details online.

 - The time taken to process this information is also significantly reduced.
 The Companies House plans to go through almost all digital submissions within a day and inform its consent or denial of the submission.
-With paper submissions through post, this process can take up to 7 days.
+This process can take up to 7 days with paper submissions through the post.

-- Protected online filing also helps to saves firms from anyone making unauthorised revisions in information.
+- The protected online filing also helps to save firms from anyone making unauthorised revisions in information.

 Firstly, a firm has to register its e-mail address and select a password.